 A course comprises 0-100 course points.
-Receiving a final passing grade requires $\geq$ 50 course points.
-The scale for the final grade is tied to fixed score intervals: A: 90-100; B: 80-89; C: 70-79; D: 60-69; E: 50-59; Fx: 45-49; F: 45.
+Receiving a final passing grade requires at least 50 course points.
+The scale for the final grade is tied to fixed score intervals: A: 90-100; B: 80-89; C: 70-79; D: 60-69; E: 50-59; Fx: 45-49; F: less than 45.
 The grades correspond to the total score points a student obtains (over a total of 100) for all the weighted assessment tasks combined as part of the continuous assessment for the course.

 Each assessment task is awarded 0-100 points.
-The score for a single assessment task is the number of points multiplied by its percentage weight, and the combined total of score points for all weighted assessment tasks for the course are added up to a final score between 0 and 100 which then translates into a corresponding final course grade between A and F.
+All assessment tasks are assessed on a 100-point scale.
+Each individual examination parts assigned to 0-100 points.
+The point of an individual examination parts multiplied by its percentage by weight, and the total score of the course all the examination parts add up to a price point between 0 and 100, which translates to a corresponding course grade between A and F.